 “Its ultimately about those friends you have so much fun with, its kind of scary.”

-And while Lorde is in full regret of hanging out with those influential friends of which she was enchanted by, Biggie would have been the fearless leader friends, advocating for everything that’s: bad news, rebellious, and against the laws..
+And while Lorde is in full regret of hanging out with those influential friends of which she was enchanted by, Biggie would have been the fearless leader amongst his set of friends, advocating for everything that is: bad news, rebellious, and against the laws..

-REMEMBER: Always scoop food, using the proper utensil, away from you.
+REMEMBER: Always scoop food, using the proper utensil, and away from you.